The Ultimate Guide to Planning a Stress-free Christmas

 Get the kids to plan any games they want to play with visiting cousins etc and to dig these out of cupboards for you.

-Okay, it’s time for the big Christmas clean.
+Okay, it’s time for the big Christmas preparations - the cleaning!
 The best way to make this a breeze is to get all hands on deck, so don’t miss our tips for getting the kids to help with the chores.
 Don’t forget that the right products make a huge difference too.
 Viakal, for example, will blitz through limescale and keep it at bay for three times longer.

 Now’s the time to get as much laundry as you can out of the way.
 Sort your guests’ bedding too, especially if spare duvets need airing.